Don’t say “but”. Say “yes, and”.

 Unofficially, everyone works in sales because everyone tries to persuade.

 The first one is because a lot of people became independent.
 When you are independent, you have to do everything yourself, including sales.

 The second reason is that people used to focus only on one thing when they were working in companies.
 Today, it is over.
 Everyone is doing different tasks that demand a certain level of persuasion.

 The old way of selling (salesman style) is over because of the Internet.

 Today, buyers often arrive better prepared than sellers -> sellers don’t have as much room to scam buyers.
 This has transformed sales, which has become much more transparent and human, and much less sleazy.

 The old way of selling used to be taught with ABC: Always Be Closing.
 Salesmen were using sleazy psychological techniques to get their customers to buy their stuff.

 This is now over.
 ABC now means attunement, buoyancy, and clarity.

 While it is said that extroverts make better salespeople, it has never been proven by science.
-In fact, the best salespeople are just in-between extroverts and introverts.
+In fact, the best salespeople are between extroverts and introverts.